Declined Life Insurance for Diabetics? Here’s What to do Next

 When you apply for insurance, the company will access your information with the MIB and use it – along with your medical exam and completed application – to make a determination regarding the sale of a life insurance policy to you.
 Underwriting departments will use the information in the MIB to support your answers to the health questions on your insurance application.

 Think of it like a credit report – if you want to finance a purchase, the bank will review your credit history.
 If you have a lot of collections or delinquent payments, you may seem too risky and be denied the loan.
-In the same way, if your health looks too risky for the life insurance policy you have applied for, your application may be declined.
+In the same way, if your health looks too risky for the life insurance policy you have applied for, your application may be declined life insurance due to diabetics.

-None of the information with the MIB is a big deal until they deny you.
+None of the information with the MIB is a big deal until they get your life insurance denied because of diabetes.
 Then, guess what?
-That denial of coverage gets noted in your file with the Medical Information Bureau and can be viewed by the next company you apply with.
+That life insurance declined because of diabetes coverage gets noted in your file with the Medical Information Bureau and can be viewed by the next company you apply with.
 This isn’t as big a deal if you’re applying to companies who require medical exams.
 But if applying for non medical exam life insurance policies with Diabetes, your MIB report is crucial and can affect the type of offers made.

 This is the exact reason why you need to seek guidance from an insurance professional.
 An agent that knows how the business works from the inside and how to best get you coverage.
 Together you can determine how to approach another insurance company for coverage and will understand what to say when you are asked – why were you declined?